 Indicator on Water-Use Efficiency (target 6.4): measured as the ratio of value added (item 2) to total water use (under item 5).
-The combined presentation provides the data to construct this indicator both for the country as a whole and for each industry the country separately identifies in the combined presentation.
-These changes in efficiency can provide valuable information on how industries are reacting to policies affecting water usage.
+The combined presentation provides the data to construct this indicator both for the country as a whole and for each.
+The changes in efficiency can provide valuable information on how industries are reacting to policies affecting water usage.

-70. Other indicators are also supported by the core accounts and combined presentation, such as the data related to gross capital formation.
+69. Other indicators are also supported by the core accounts and combined presentation, such as the data related to gross capital formation.
 The overall gross capital formation for water supply and water sanitation divided by economy wide gross capital formation gives an indication of the relative importance of investment in water supply and water sanitation assets.